fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/fellowship-formation-bidding.md

 They can base their decision on various factors such as track records, team composition, staking amount, or any other criteria they value.

 This competitive structure ensures that initiators have access to the best talent and proposals.

-## Submission & Negotiation

-Fellowships submit their proposals to the initiator after bid preparation.

-The initiator can then review all the bids, engage in discussions, seek clarifications, and negotiate terms with one or more fellowships, ensuring the best fit for their project.

 ## Bid Acceptance & Project Commencement